CodeChain-io/codechain/spec/Dynamic-Validator.md

 It's a transaction used by the stakeholders to select the validators.
 The stakeholders can delegate as much stakes as they have.
-The stakeholders can delegate any candidates, including validators and jailed accounts.
+The stakeholders can delegate any candidates, including validators.
 The delegations return automatically when the delegatee becomes eligible or banned.

 *DELEGATE* transactions to banned, jailed or eligible accounts fail.